medialab/minet/docs/cli.md

 . "index": index of the line in the original file (the output will be
     arbitrarily ordered since multiple requests are performed concurrently).
 . "resolved": final resolved url (after solving redirects) if different
-    from requested url.
+    from starting url.
 . "status": HTTP status code of the request, e.g. 200, 404, 503 etc.
 . "error": an error code if anything went wrong when performing the request.
 . "filename": path to the downloaded file, relative to the folder given
     through -O/--output-dir.
 . "mimetype": detected mimetype of the requested file.
 . "encoding": detected encoding of the requested file if relevant.
-. "raw_contents": if --contents-in-report is set, will contain the
+. "body": if -c/--contents-in-report is set, will contain the
-    downloaded text and the file won't be written.
+    downloaded text and the files won't be written to disk.

 --folder-strategy options: